 “House cleaning starting at $20 per hour.”

-“House cleaning starting at .15 per square foot.”
+“I typically quote house cleaning services starting at .15 cents per square foot.”

 In this example, you have told them exactly what you charge, what you do, how you do it, and how to get started.
 This example is not valid for all target markets.
 You must present your offer for the service you have designed for the demographics of the market you have targeted.

-- The Problem: Identify a problem this type of customer may have
+- Your customer’s problem: Identify a problem this type of customer may have

-- Your Promise: How your hustle will change their life
+- The promise of your service: How your hustle will change their life

 Every target market has a problem that you can solve.
 This provides you with the chance to design multiple different ads with each one identifying one problem and how you will solve it.
 You can’t create one ad that speaks to multiple problems.
 Remember – one problem = one ad.